rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Beginning today, treat everyone you meet as if they were going to be dead by midnight.
-Extend to them all the care, kindness and understanding you can muster, and do it with no thought of any reward.
-Your life will never be the same again."</i>
+<i>"Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do."</i>
 <br>
-<b>- Og Mandino</b>
+<b>- Mark Twain</b>
 </blockquote>
 </p>